-Vermont Law School is designated to host the following categories of J-1 Exchange Visitors: Students, Professors, Short-Term Scholars, and Specialists.
+Vermont Law School is designated to host the following categories of J-1 Exchange Visitors: Students, Professors, Short-Term Scholars, Research Scholars, and Specialists.

 Requires admission to Vermont Law School, enrollment in full-time study, and payment of tuition and fees.
 Limited to the amount of time needed to complete the program of study, with reasonable extensions allowed.

 The exchange of research scholars promotes the exchange of ideas, research, mutual enrichment and linkages between research and academic institutions in the United States and foreign countries.

 A professor, research scholar, specialist, or a person with similar education or accomplishments (including students enrolled at foreign universities) coming to the U.S. on a short-term basis for the purpose of lecturing, observing, consulting, training, or demonstrating special skills.
 The maximum duration of stay is 6 months (no extension permitted).